-“We have no regrets about choosing to install the solar roof,” Tobler, who lives with her family in San Jose, California, tells Inverse.
+“We have no regrets about choosing to install the solar roof,” Tobler, who lives with her family in San Jose, California, tells Inverse in June 2019, one year after the roof was installed.
 “I would say, currently, it is not for everyone, mainly just because of price factors.”

 For Tobler, installing the roof came down to a perfect storm of factors.
 The family has lived in the state for over 15 years, and Tobler always wanted to go solar.
 The house, built in 1965, came with a metal roof that made installing panels impossible.
 When Tesla’s preorder page went live in May 2017, the family opted to replace the aging roof and live their solar dreams.

 The solar roof has become an increasingly important product for Tesla.
 Musk said at the shareholder event that the company is now installing the roof in eight states, and work is almost complete on version three.
 He added that the design is “actually quite a hard technology problem,” and tests need to simulate 30 years of wear and tear in the space of a few months.
 Musk added that “we have a shot at being equal to a comp shingle roof plus someone’s utility costs, or maybe lower than that.”